BioPhoton/ng-elements-poc/README.md

 # Angular Elements Build Setup

-The dev-kit has a package available for building webcomponents with angular.
+The dev-kit has a package available for building web components with angular.
 You can use the `@angular/elements` package for this.
 Here you can follow a step by step setup for angular elements running standalone or in another angular app.